In this article:

 The main difference between Aura and IdentityForce is that Aura covers every subscription plan member individually.
 For a five-adult family plan, this means you get up to $5 million in insurance coverage to protect the entire group.

-By comparison, IdentityForce protects each subscription with up to $1 million in insurance coverage.
-That means two adults only get $500,000 in coverage each if they are both targeted by identity thieves.
+By comparison, IdentityForce protects each subscription with up to $2 million in insurance coverage.
+That means two adults on a family plan only get $1,000,000 each in coverage each if they are both targeted by identity thieves.

 Aura’s more inclusive policy makes it a clear winner — especially for families that need to protect multiple people.
 However, if you’re looking for a service solely for your own use as an individual, there is no practical difference between the two.